boring-registry/boring-registry/README.md

 **Example:**
 To enable debug logging you can either pass the flag: `--debug` or set the environment variable: `BORING_REGISTRY_DEBUG=true`.

+To enable json log output you can either pass the flag: `--json` or set the environment variable: `BORING_REGISTRY_JSON=true`.

 ### Authentication
 The Boring Registry can be configured with a set of API keys to match for by using the `--api-key="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_API_KEY="very-secure-token"`